Skip to content

 Massachusetts restricts dealer handgun sales through a three-layer system: the EOPSS Approved Firearms Roster, the AG's 940 CMR 16.00 consumer protection regulations, and AG enforcement notices.
 Frame transfers allow LTC holders to legally obtain handguns that are blocked at the dealer level by purchasing a serialized frame and parts separately, then assembling and registering the completed firearm.

-Private Firearms Sales in Massachusetts: Complete Legal Guide
+Inheriting Firearms in Massachusetts: Legal Guide for Heirs

 Latest Updates